ancientlives/library/notes/music/Readme.txt

-### Readme - Music
+### Readme - Notes - Music

 Some notes on various aspects of music.
-This will initially focus upon classical and operatic music.
+Initial focus is upon classical, operatic, and movie music.

 #### Contents